 My mom would ooh and aah over what she glimpsed, and if she hadn’t already, she would turn on the Christmas lights, put on Willie Nelson’s Pretty Paper, and position herself just right, camera in hand, to snap a picture of me coming out and seeing the gifts Santa brought.

 Mid-morning I’d put on whatever new duds I’d gotten, choose my favorite portable gift and we’d head over to my grandmother’s house for Christmas morning with all of my aunts, uncles, and cousins.
-There was always a big breakfast spread, then gifts (mom and her siblings drew names when I was little, and they went into ALL OUT PRODUCTION MODE some years!
+There was always a big breakfast spread, then gifts (my aunts and uncles drew names when I was little, and they went into ALL OUT PRODUCTION MODE some years!
 So fun!).

 Christmas Morning Launch

 Christmas morning at Grama’s typically capped off with the brothers/uncles getting model rockets to build.
 They’d sit around building, painting and perfecting them until mid-afternoon.
-Then we would head over to a nearby schoolyard for the launching of the rockets.
+Then we would head over to a nearby schoolyard to launch rockets.

 Carrying on Family Christmas Traditions